perqin/shadow-dashboard/README.md

 # shadow-dashboard
-Local Shadowsocks and ShadowsocksR dashboard for multiple clients.
+Local Shadowsocks and ShadowsocksR dashboard for multiple clients on Linux.